Select your language

 Home arrow-right ... arrow-right OS and Utilities arrow-right Debian

-We've compiled a list of 8 free and paid alternatives to Debian.
-The primary competitors include Ubuntu, Linux Mint.
-In addition to these, users also draw comparisons between Debian and Windows 10, Kubuntu, Red Hat Enterprise Linux.
+We've compiled a list of 43 free and paid alternatives to Debian.
+The primary competitors include Ubuntu, Arch Linux.
+In addition to these, users also draw comparisons between Debian and macOS, openSUSE, Kubuntu.
 Also you can look at other similar options here: OS and Utilities.

 Ubuntu